Horst-Wessel-Lied: Croatian Fascists

 In modern Croatia, members of various far-right movements consider the adaptation written by Jan Zadravec, called "Hrvatski Stijeg" (The Croatian Banner), to be their unofficial anthem.

+Empire of Japan

 Falange fascist movement

 In Spain, the Falange fascist movement sang Camisa azul to the same tune:

 (Note that this was a traditional Falange march, not a march of the original Falange.
 It was sung by some of the volunteers of the 250th division, the División Azul, after the death of José Antonio Primo de Rivera.)

 Legion of French Volunteers Against Bolshevism

 In Vichy France the members of the Légion des volontaires français sang:

 Golden Dawn

 In modern Greece, Golden Dawn, an extreme right-wing party, uses the "Horst Wessel Song" with Greek lyrics in its gatherings or events such as the occasional public distribution of food "to Greeks only", while its leader, Nikolaos Michaloliakos, often uses the song's key stanzas (e.g. "The flags on high!") in his speeches.

 The lyrics of their version are: